awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Managing.md

 # Managing Amazon Aurora PostgreSQL<a name="AuroraPostgreSQL.Managing"></a>

-The following sections discuss managing performance and scaling for an Amazon Aurora PostgreSQL DB cluster\.
-It also includes other maintenance tasks\.
+The following section discusses managing performance and scaling for an Amazon Aurora PostgreSQL DB cluster\.
+It also includes information about other maintenance tasks\.

 **Topics**
 + [Scaling Aurora PostgreSQL DB instances](#AuroraPostgreSQL.Managing.Performance.InstanceScaling)